pyinstaller/pyinstaller/doc/source/Manual.rst

 program that was executed, but that is not Python;
 it is the bootloader in either the one-file app or the executable in the one-folder app.
-This gives you a reliable way to known what frozen executable the user actually launched.
+This gives you a reliable way to locate the frozen executable the user actually launched.

 The value of ``sys.argv[0]`` is the name or relative path that was